 The Santa Fe Railway was built to cater to the requirements of the successful orange farmers.

-There were 16,656 households, out of which 45.0% included children under the age of 18, 52.6% were married-couple households, 7.1% were cohabiting couple households, 25.8% had a female householder with no partner present, and 14.4% had a male householder with no partner present.
-14.7% of households were one person, and 6.3% were one person aged 65 or older.
-The average household size was 3.4.
-There were 13,426 families (of all households).
+There were 16,656 households, of which 45.0% had children under the age of 18 living in them.
+Of all households, 52.6% were married-couple households, 7.1% were cohabiting couple households, 25.8% had a female householder with no spouse or partner present, and 14.4% had a male householder with no spouse or partner present.
+About 14.7% of households were one person households, and 6.3% had someone living alone who was 65 or older.
+The average household size was 3.4, and there were 13,426 families (of all households).

 In 2023, the US Census Bureau estimated that the median household income was $77,979, and the per capita income was $34,323.
 About 12.7% of families and 16.7% of the population were below the poverty line.